 How to apply

-From the range of programmes on offer, decide which is best suited to your educational and training needs, experience and qualifications, which level you would like to study at and whether you want to study at Loughborough or by distance learning.
+From the range of programmes on offer, decide which is best suited to your educational and training needs, experience and qualifications, and which level you would like to study.

 Our programmes can be studied at three levels:

 Master of Science (MSc): comprises 8 modules and a Research Dissertation

 You may choose to begin your study by registering for a Postgraduate Certificate, or even a single module (see Levels of learning).
 Credits can be accumulated towards a Diploma or MSc over time.